pkardas/notes/books/designing-data-intensive-applications.md

 *Evolvability*

 Requirements change, you learn new facts, new use cases emerge, priorities change, etc. Agile provides a framework for adapting to change.
 Modify system and adapt it to changing requirements - pay attention to simplicity and abstractions.

+#### Chapter 2: Data Models and Query Languages

+*Relational Model vs Document Model*.
+Relational Databases turned out to generalise very well.
+NoSQL (*Not Only SQL*) is the latest attempt to overthrow the relational model's dominance.

+Driving forces behind NoSQL:

+- a need for greater scalability - very large datasets / very high write throughput
+- many open source projects
+- specialised query operations
+- frustration with restrictiveness of relational model

+A rule of thumb: is you are duplicating values that could be stored in just one place the schema is not normalised.

+Many-to-many relationships are widely used in relational databases, NoSQL reopened the debate on how best to represent such relationship.

+If your data has document-like structure, then it's probably a good idea to use a document model.
+The relational database and its shredding (splitting document-like structure into multiple tables) can lead to unnecessary complicated application code.

+Problems with document model: you can not access nested object directly you need to use access path, also it is not performing well in many-to-many relationships.

+Database schema can be compared to languages: relational - compiled language with static typing, document - dynamic (runtime) type checking - schema on read.

+Data locality - because document databases store document as a string continuous string - JSON, XML, ... - often access will be faster because of locality, if data is split across multiple tables -> multiple disks -> more disk seeks -> more time required.
+However the document database will need to load entire document even if you need a small portion of it.

+*Query Languages for Data*

+SQL is declarative - you define what you want and it is up to the computer do determine how to get this data.
+Most programming languages are imperative - you define how to process the data.
+CSS styling can be declarative :open_mouth:

+*MapReduce Querying*

+MapReduce - programming model for processing large amounts of data in bulk across many machines.
+Limited form of MapReduce is supported by some noSQL data-stores.
+Something between declarative and imperative programming.